-The course is designed to provide the student with an historical survey of the evolution of amphibious warfare in the twentieth century.
-An in-depth survey of the Gallipoli landing is followed by a study of the development of modern amphibious doctrine.
-Emphasis is placed on case studies of WW II: Pacific landing operations and Allied landings in north Africa, northern Europe, and Italy.
+The course is designed to provide the student with a historical survey of the evolution of amphibious warfare.
+An indepth survey of amphibious landings is concluded with a study of the development of modern amphibious doctrine.
+Emphasis is placed on case studies of WW II: Pacific landing operations and Allied landings in North Africa, Northern Europe and Italy.
 Prerequisite: Consent of instructor.
 (3-2-3) (C)